If you have concerns over green balls in soil of your potted plant, you don’t have to immediately worry as these can just be harmless substances.

 – Green-fertilizer Balls Are Not Harmful

 These kinds of balls are slow-release fertilizers that boost the potted plant with nutrients.
 They nourish the plants and provide needed substances.
 Green-fertilizer balls take two years to degrade completely, so until then you will find them scattered across the surface of the soil.
+One good example is the 46-0-0 fertilizer that can be used with trees, vegetables, and houseplants.

 – Green Insect Eggs Can Be Hazardous